Kanazawa Station

 The Limited Express Noto Kagaribi

-In addition there is a very special sightseeing train called the Hanayome Noren that runs between Kanazawa and Wakura Onsen.
+In addition there is a very special sightseeing train called the Hanayome Noren that runs between Kanazawa and Wakura Onsen on selected dates.
 This train is nicknamed a “ryokan on wheels” because of its deluxe interior and high degree of service.
-In fact it has a special menu of meals, snacks, sweets, and sake, that was chosen by the chef of the ryokan Kagaya, and the cabin attendants received special training in hospitality at the Kagaya too.
-The Hanyome Noren will get you to Wakura Onsen in around 1 hour and 30 minutes for a fare of 2,750 yen.
+Ticket sales resumed in January 2026, all seats are reserved, and a reserved-seat limited express ticket is required in addition to the base fare.
+JR West lists the reserved-seat limited express ticket for Kanazawa to Nanao or Wakura Onsen at 1,490 yen for adults and 740 yen for children.
+Meals, snacks, sweets, and drinks are separate pre-booked options.
 For more details on this train and pictures of its highly decorated interior and exterior see our article: The Hanayome Noren.

 The Hanayome Noren